-Situated on Main Street in the former Village of Bristol, now Florenceville-Bristol, includes the former Florenceville CPR Station, approximately 610 metres of track and three early CPR passenger train cars.
+Situated on Main Street in what was formerly known as the Village of Bristol, now Florenceville-Bristol, the Bristol Shogomoc Railway Site features the historic Florenceville CPR Station, around 610 meters of railway track, and three early CPR passenger train cars.

-The place is a “created” site in that its elements, including the station house and railway cars, were not originally located here.
-The station house is included in the designation for both its architectural value and for its historic value.
-See the thumbnails to see the inside of the station.
+The site is essentially a curated historical monument, with its elements – including the station house and railway cars – not originally positioned here.
+The station house is specially designated for both its architectural significance and historical value.
+You can check the thumbnails for a glimpse into the station’s interior.